Employment and Internships

-- Interns are assigned to one of these teams: Housing Advocacy, Employment Advocacy, Disability Advocacy, Food Justice/Solidarity Gardens, Administration, Policy, or Outreach and Event Organizing, or they may work on special projects.
+- Interns are assigned to one of these teams: Housing Advocacy, Rental Assistance, and General Assistance

 - Interns offer 10-30 hours per week of service.

 - Interns typically serve for 3-4 months, which may be renewed at the discretion of the Supervisor typically for interns working on a project in process.

-- Interns receive a stipend as set by the Supervisor.
+- Interns receive a bi-weekly stipend as set by the Supervisor.